catseye/Lexeduct/README.md

 So, for example,

-    lexeduct.js upper <input.txt
+    echo 'Hello!' | lexeduct.js upper

-and an uppercased version of the contents of `input.txt` will be dumped to the standard output.
+will dump the string `HELLO!` to standard output.

 You can of course use shell pipelines to compose filters: